davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 This structure is simple to understand and somewhat invisible when your site or application is small.

-However, as sites grow in size this grouping obfuscates the more *natural* file relationships (i.e. all blog-related concerns) which makes it hard to understand what your site or application actually *does*.
+However, as sites grow in size, this grouping obfuscates more *natural* relationships (i.e. everything related to `blog`) which makes it hard to understand what your site or application actually *does*.

 ### By domain

-At a certain size of site (and actually, not that big!) it becomes more intuitive to silo files by *domain* (blog, home, etc):
+At a certain size of site (and actually, not that big!) it becomes more intuitive to silo files by *domain* (`blog`, `home`, etc):

 ```
 +- src